DavyJonesLocker/capybara-extensions/README.md

 list_item_number(2) # => 'Jane Doe'
 ```

+You can also pass a negative number to these methods, and it will look
+for the nth occurence from the **last** element (be it a `li` or `tr`).
 Use these methods for testing how elements are being ordered.

 ### Matchers
 `CapybaraExtensions` extends Capybara's matchers with methods for verifying the presence of images, the value of input fields, and the presence of meta tags.
 All of these methods return a boolean.